About Banana

 Lysine Considerations

-Lysine has many roles in the body, such as aiding in growth, healing, energy production, immune function, and the production of collagen.
+Lysine has multiple functions in the body, such as helping with growth, healing, energy, immunity, and collagen production.

 Banana is a poor source of lysine, as it contains very little protein.
 Lysine is mainly found in animal products, legumes, nuts, and seeds.
 People who eat a lot of bananas may need to supplement their diet with other lysine-rich foods.